MarcinKukulka/MarcinKukulka/README.md

 • What teamwork looks like.
 How to push changes to the branch, how to create PR, give CR and merge to the main branch

+• And how to have fun while coding

 Below are links to projects in which I was involved:
 <details>
 <summary>See projects</summary>